-Alaska’s Learning Network (AKLN) is an online learning and professional development platform for public high school students and teachers in Alaska.
-The site was designed to provide students and teachers access to the best training and learning opportunities, no matter what school district they belong to.
-It is used as a supplementary resource in traditional classrooms.
-AKLN is made possible by a coalition of every public school district in the state and is managed by an appointed advisory board.
-Launched in 2011, the platform is also sponsored by the Alaska Department of Education and Early Development, the Alaska Council of School Administrators, the Alaska Staff Development Network and the Association of Alaska School Boards.
+Alaska’s Learning Network is an online learning and professional development platform for public high school students and teachers in Alaska.
+The site provides students and teachers access to the best training and learning opportunities, no matter what school district they belong to.
+Individuals use it as a supplementary resource to traditional classrooms.
+AKLN consists of a coalition of every public school district in the state and is managed by an appointed advisory board.
+Launched in 2011, the Alaska Department of Education and Early Development, the Alaska Council of School Administrators, the Alaska Staff Development Network, and the Association of Alaska School Boards all sponsor the platform.

 Blueprint for Reform

 In the spring of 2009, the U.S. Department of Education began talks with American Indian and Alaska Native leaders to discuss the reauthorization of the Elementary and Secondary Education Act (ESEA).
-The Blueprint for Reform is the guide for reauthorization and reform that was created from these talks.
+The Blueprint for Reform serves as the guide for reauthorization and reform, and it was created as a result of these talks.
 Essentially, this guide states that the government promises to work on reforming the ESEA to improve educational outcomes for American Indian and Alaska Native students.
-Since 2010, the department has met with more than 350 tribal leaders to find out what issues deserve immediate solutions and what other changes these cultural groups would like to see in the education system.
+Since 2010, the department has met with more than 350 tribal leaders to find out what issues deserve immediate solutions and what other changes these groups would like to see in the education system.

 The Alaska Virtual Academy